gmmorris/gmmorris.github.io/_drafts/patterns.md

   {% post_url 2018-07-28-the-secret-sauce-to-an-effective-team %}
 {%- endcapture -%}

 When humans band together in pursuit of a shared goal they enjoy an endless range of _organisational patterns_ to coalesce around.
-All patterns have their advantages, disadvantages, and limitations, often encouraging dogmatic preferences amongst their followers, which means your chosen pattern often dictates, or at least influences, the organisation's culture.
+All patterns have their advantages, disadvantages, and limitations, and we often find that the very act of chosing one of them over the others, enourages dogmatic preferences amongst their followers, which means your chosen pattern often dictates, or at least influences, the organisation's culture.

-When discussing this topic, I'll often hear my colleagues express the opinion that "in the tech industry we do things _this_ way" or "_that_ way" and that we do so for _this_ reason, or _that_ reason.
-In truth though, it has been my experience that every organisation does things their own way, and that attributing reasoning to these choices, such as their choice of _organistional governance_, requires a degree of familiarity with the individuals involved that we rarely attain without actually spending a substantial amount of time within that organisation.
-In fact, if narrow we our analysis of an organisation to their choice of _organistional governance_, I believe we'll find that  choice of I'd go so far as to say that even if a certain pattern _was_ successful for said organisation, that provides me with little assurance that said pattern would be succesful for mine.
+Discussing this topic with colleagues, I'll often hear the prespective that "in the tech industry we do things _this_ way" or "_that_ way" and that we do so for _this_ reason, or _that_ reason.
+In truth though, it has been my experience that even if two organisations seem to do things the same _way_ in practice they can be miles apart, and attributing reasoning to these choices, such as their choice of _organistional governance_, requires a degree of familiarity with the individuals involved that we rarely attain without actually spending a substantial amount of time within that organisation.
+In fact, if we narrow our analysis of an organisation to their choice of _organistional governance_ (the **way** in _this way_), I don't believe we'll learn as much about the pattern as we instinctively think we will.
+Additionally, I'd say that even if a certain pattern _was_ successful for said organisation, that provides me with little assurance that said pattern would be succesful for mine.
 I believe that to understand why a specific pattern works succesfully within a specific organisation, is to understand more about the people applying it, than about the pattern itself.

+In this blog post I'll delve into an analysis of two _organisational patterns_ applied within two different _organisation_ to a measurable degree of success and do my best to express how these _organizations_ succeeded at making these _patters_ work for them.

 # Patterns